tscanlin/developers.optimizely.com/src/content/android/reference/index.md

 ## Upgrading to a new SDK

 1. If you are using Maven or Gradle, simply replace the dependency declaration in your `pom.xml` or `build.gradle` with a dependency on the new version.
-2. Starting with version 1.1, Optimizely's Android SDK uses a unique URL scheme handler to help you edit and test your experiments.
+2. Starting with SDK version 1.1, Optimizely's Android SDK uses a unique URL scheme handler to help you edit and test your experiments.

    Add the following intent filter to the MainActivity entry of your AndroidManifest.xml